Africa: What Needs to Be Done to Make Africa Politically Stable

 The economics

-At current population growth Africa needs average economic growth rates in excess of seven percent per year for several decades if it's to reduce poverty and increase average levels of income.
+At current population growth Africa needs average economic growth rates in excess of 7% per year for several decades if it's to reduce poverty and increase average levels of income.
 This is unlikely.
 Current forecasts estimate average rates of growth of around half of that.

-Perhaps more importantly, Africa needs to find ways of reaping its demographic dividend -- that is decreasing the number of dependants, mostly children, compared to persons of working age (15 to 65 years of age).

 Africa also needs to place employment in formal sector at the centre of government policy.
 This, in turn, requires diversification of African economies as well as much higher levels of foreign investment and engagement.